 Sports Premium 2020-21

 Following the award in 2017, for the fourth year in succession, of the prestigious Sainsbury’s Gold School Games Mark for excellence in the provision of P.E. and school games, Gilded Hollins was invited to apply for the newly-inaugurated Platinum School Games Mark.
-These awards are dependent on high percentages of pupil participation across the whole school, encouraging pupils to not only take part in the actual sports, but to also organise and referee events.
+These awards are dependent on high percentages of pupil participation across the whole school, encouraging pupils to not only take part in the actual sports, but to also organize and referee events.
 We are delighted to announce that in 2018 we were awarded Platinum standard, one of only two schools in the whole of Wigan Local Authority, we believe, to achieve this accolade at the time.
 Due to COVID-19, this remains for the year 2020-21.